-We are a specialist eating disorder centre, offering intensive online and in person day treatment.
+We are a specialist eating disorder clinic offering intensive day treatment and outpatient services in person and online.

 Our approach enables meaningful treatment, positive outcomes and sustainable recovery.